Don Geronimo: Retirements and returns

 On February 4, 2008, Don announced his retirement from his radio show to pursue his personal life for a while.
 His last appearance on the Don and Mike Show was Friday, April 11, 2008, with Mike O'Meara to continue the show after that (as the Mike O'Meara Show).
 Don was widely expected to return to radio in some form in the future.

 After only two months in retirement, Geronimo announced that he would return to the air on WOCM, a small, independently owned radio station in Ocean City, Maryland.
 Don Geronimo's Rockin' Soul Show aired weekdays from 1 pm – 3pm featuring popular music from the 1970s and 1980s.
 After four weeks, Geronimo left the station.

-In May 2010, Geronimo announced that beginning June 21, he would be returning to KHTK, a station which formerly syndicated the Don and Mike Show, to host a mid-day show.

-As of Friday, October 4, 2013, The Don Geronimo Show was replaced by the Jason Ross show on CBS Sports Radio 1140 KHTK.
-Geronimo would return to the airwaves several days later to explain that KHTK decided to go with all sports programming, but that he would return to a CBS Radio station soon.
+In May 2010, Geronimo announced that, beginning June 21, he would be returning to 1140 KHTK—a station which had formerly syndicated the Don and Mike Show—to host a mid-day show.
+On Friday, October 4, 2013, this new Don Geronimo Show was replaced on KHTK by The Jason Ross Show.
+Geronimo returned to the airwaves several days later to explain that KHTK decided to go with all sports programming, but that he would return to a CBS Radio station elsewhere soon.

-Don Geronimo returned to WJFK-FM on October 24, 2013.
-His sports-oriented show aired weekdays from 7– 10 pm and on Saturdays from 9:00 am to noon.
-Initially, he broadcast the show from a studio at CBS Radio's main building in Sacramento at Commerce Circle, then from a studio at his home in Sacramento when CBS internal politics prevented the show from being done at the company's building.
-Co-hosts for the show were located at WJFK's studios in Lanham, Maryland.
-While it was intended that Geronimo would move to the Washington area to do the show live at WJFK's studios, this never materialized after frequent preemptions and schedule changes.
-Geronimo announced on his Twitter feed on March 1, 2014, that he would no longer be heard on WJFK.
-His last show had been broadcast on February 26, 2014.
+Don Geronimo returned once again to the Washington, D.C., airwaves on WJFK-FM on October 24, 2013.
+His sports-oriented show aired weekdays from 7:00 to 10:00 pm and on Saturdays from 9:00 am to noon.
+Initially, he broadcast the show from a studio at CBS Radio's main building in Sacramento, then later from a studio at his Sacramento home when CBS internal politics prevented the show from being broadcast at the company’s building any longer.
+Co-hosts for the show were located at WJFK’s home studios in Lanham, Maryland.
+While it was intended that Geronimo would eventually move to the Washington area to do the show live at WJFK's studios, this never materialized after frequent preemptions and schedule changes.
+On March 1, 2014, Geronimo announced on Twitter he would no longer be heard on WJFK; The show he had broadcast on February 26, 2014, ended up being his last at WJFK.